dgursoy/coho/docs/usage/index.md

 # Using Coho

 Coho is designed with flexibility and extensibility in mind, allowing users to define their own experiments.
-This requires understanding the fundamentals of imaging setups, including defining the necessary operators and constructing a graph that simulates the imaging process effectively.
+This requires understanding the fundamentals of imaging setups, including defining the necessary operators and constructing a model that simulates the imaging process effectively.

 ## Key Topics

 * **[Waves:](waves.md)** Wave objects and their properties
 * **[Operators:](operators.md)** Operators acting on waves to modify them
-* **[Graphs:](graphs.md)** Graphs for combining operators to simulate complex imaging processes
+* **[Models:](models.md)** Models for simulating complex imaging processes

 Each topic is covered in detail in its respective section.
 Start with [Quick Start](../quickstart.md) to kick off your first experiment.
 Also, check out the [Examples](../examples/index.md) section to see built-in graphs corresponding to common imaging setups.